NoveliaYuki4982/AWS-cloud-foundations/module5-network/lab2.md

 # Important Steps
 - You need to be careful when creating them because one mistake can lead to an incorrect instance.
 In my case I forgot to change it to t2.micro and the default is t3.micro, so the check said I created the instance wrong.
+I had to redo the step for creating the EC2 instance.

 - In this lab we have created this structure: